Operational Priority 1: Collaborative Partnerships

 OBSSR also seeks and maintains cross-agency partnerships to ensure that accurate and up-to-date research findings are widely available and included in federal initiatives.
 For example, the OBSSR Director serves as co-chair of the Subcommittee on Social and Behavioral Sciences of the White House National Science and Technology Council.

 Effective communication and outreach are essential for facilitating knowledge exchange, enhancing research capacity, and maximizing the real-world impact of research findings.
-Clear and targeted communication bridges scientific advancements with practical applications, promoting equity, well-being, and public health.
+Clear and targeted communication bridges scientific advancements with practical applications, promoting well-being, and health for all.

 OBSSR shares the latest BSSR findings with the broader research community and enhances the visibility of behavioral and social sciences within NIH.
 We use a variety of channels to disseminate our messages, including webinars, conferences, social media, and our website.
 These activities help keep researchers, partners, and the public informed about the latest BSSR research findings and OBSSR initiatives and opportunities.
 They strengthen our relationships with the scientific community and establish our office as a credible source of information, a crucial activity for advancing progress in BSSR.